aumsuthar/Image-Labeling-Aum/README.md

 # imagec_ui_aum
- Uses OpenCV and Python to draw boxes over images to be used for supervised machine learning.
+ This program uses OpenCV and Python to draw boxes over images, saves the images in the boxes after applying a smoothing filter to them, for use in computer vision and ML/AI.